TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

  OR check via registry key `NTUSER\Software\SysInternals\PsExec\EulaAccepted` OR Sysmon Event ID 13.

+PSEXESVC temporary service will be created to execute the commands specified in the attacker's command.
+This service will then utilise named pipes for communication.

 To detect named pipes used by PsExec, check Sysmon Event ID 18.

 Detecting Mimikatz Activity in Network,